VirusTotal/yara/docs/writingmodules.rst

 Here is where the module declares the functions and data structures that will be available for your YARA rules.
 In this case we are declaring just a string variable named *greeting*.
-We are going to discuss more in depth about this in :ref:`declaration-section`.
+We are going to discuss these concepts more in greater detail in the :ref:`declaration-section`.

 Then comes the ``module_load`` function: